kexinz8/ddf-fighters/DM_design.md

 > For the six queries in the appropriate dataset description document, give implementation strategies in pseudo-code based on the capabilities of your data store and the indexes you plan to define.
 Be sure there are enough comments to explain the strategy of each.

 Our chosen data system Cassandra supports sql-like query language CQL, which is quite similar to the structure of SQL.
 And after prepossessing the raw data, we also make assumptions such as:
+- We are perfoming queries on after-prepocessed dataset by default. (with neccessary info integrated/added/updated/deleted)
 - Generally, the maximum_nights allowed are far greater than the real booking needs.
 (We did several examinations already).

 #### Query1